 The Victorians were very interested in archiving and antiquarianism – how has the job changed since your Victorian self was in post.

 Well, better access to our records and a more open way of working.
 Studying documents was a fairly elite activity in the past and we are far more concerned with outreach and encouraging everyone to look at archives.
 The internet is a huge resource for us, and we digitise documents and use an online catalogue to let people know what we hold in our collections.

 Do you prefer paper books or e-books?

-AH: Paper books of course! (although I do have an ebook reader).
+Paper books, of course!
+Although I do have an e-book reader.